eur-nl/erim-research-toolbox/README.md

 # ERIM Research Toolbox

-A modification of RDMKit to be used by the Erasmus Research Institute of Management community.
-The original [RDMToolkit](https://rdmkit.elixir-europe.org/) ([GitHub](https://github.com/elixir-europe/rdmkit)) is published and maintained by [ELIXIER-CONVERGENCE](https://elixir-europe.org/about-us/how-funded/eu-projects/converge) ([GitHub](https://github.com/elixir-europe)).
+A research toolbox for the Erasmus Research Institute of Management (ERIM) community.
+This works is an independent fork of [RDMToolkit](https://rdmkit.elixir-europe.org/) ([GitHub](https://github.com/elixir-europe/rdmkit)).

 ## How to run locally